 Through peer support, we help people help themselves achieve fulfilling goals and make changes for the better.

-Due to the concerns around COVID 19, all of vour offices are currently close.
-We want to support our members the best we can during this time, please reach out to us through our website or by phone and we will try to help as best we can.
+P.A.C.E is still here for you during this time.
+We want to support our members the best we can, please reach out to us through our website or by phone at 807-632-4305 and we will try to help as best we can.

 We believe in the equality of people.